reece/nautilus-image-copypaste/README.md

 Once installed:

-* Select an image file, then select Copy as Image from the context menu.
-All image extensions supported by GdkPixbuf are supported.
+* Select an image file, open the context menu, and select Copy as Image.
+All image extensions supported by GdkPixbuf are supported. [screenshot](data/copy.png)
-* With an image on the cliboard, select Paste Image.
+* With an image on the cliboard, open the background context menu and select Paste Image.
 The file will appear as `Cliboard <timestamp>.png`.
-The path and image format are not customizable (for now).
+The path and image format are not customizable (for now). [screenshot](data/paste.png)

 ## Prerequisites